Share this Post

 Connecting with Oaxaca's Dynamic Women

-Starting off in the lively city of Oaxaca, we explore the city's bustling markets and shops before heading down into the valley, famous for weaving and art.
-There we learn about traditional art and weaving passed down from mother to daughter through generations and sip on small-batch mezcal made by a female mezcalera.
+Starting off in the lively city of Oaxaca, explore the city's bustling markets and shops before heading down into the valley, famous for weaving and art.
+There you learn about traditional art and weaving passed down from mother to daughter through generations and sip on small-batch mezcal made by a female mezcalera.

-Finally, we descend out of the mountains back to the city of Oaxaca in time for the International Women's Day to celebrate with female entrepreneurs and artists.
+Finally, descend out of the mountains back to the city of Oaxaca in time for the International Women's Day to celebrate with female entrepreneurs and artists.

 This women-focused trip is chock-full of fun and inspiration, with lots of opportunities for connection and hands-on learning from the women of Oaxaca.
 Oaxaca is an area that has long struggled under economic hardship, and Oaxacan women work hard, but often with little recognition.
 In recognition of International Women's Day, we look forward to honoring our Oaxacan sisters and joining them in solidarity and support.

 PROGRAM COST INCLUDES:

 Meals as indicated in the itinerary (B, L, D)